deltachat/deltachat-pages/en/help.md

 With almost all mail servers, Delta Chat establishes strict _transport encryption_ ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) which secures connections between your device and your e-mail server.
-All of Delta Chat's TLS-handling has been independently [security audited](#security-audits) Moreover, the connection between your and the recipient's e-mail provider will today typically be transport-encrypted as well.
+All of Delta Chat's TLS-handling has been independently [security audited](#security-audits).
+Moreover, the connection between your and the recipient's e-mail provider will today typically be transport-encrypted as well.
 If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461)